zhehaowang/zhehao.me/book-notes/ecpp/it41-48-templates-and-generic-programming.md

 **Takeaways**
 * When writing a class template that offers functions related to the template that support implicit type conversions on all parameters, define those functions as friends inside the class template

-### Uses traits classes for information about types
+### Item 47.
+Uses traits classes for information about types

 STL has templates for containers, algorithms, iterators, etc, but also utilities.
 Among its utilities templates there is `advance`.